soraxas/dimensify/src/README.md

-This is based on Rapier's 3D testbed example.
+This is based on Rapier's 3D viewer example.